-- "The Community-based SNMPv2" (SNMPv2c) [RFC 1901], - "SNMPv2u" [RFCs 1909 1910] and
+- \ "The Community-based SNMPv2" (SNMPv2c) as described in RFC 1901 [16], - \ "SNMPv2u" as described in RFCs 1909 and 1910, and - \ "SNMPv2\."

-"SNMPv2".

-SNMPv2c had the endorsement of the IETF but no security and administration whereas both SNMPv2u and SNMPv2 had security but lacked the endorsement of the IETF.
+SNMPv2c had the most support within the IETF but had no security and administration whereas both SNMPv2u and SNMPv2\ had security but lacked a consensus of support within the IETF.

-The SNMPv3 Working Group was chartered to produce a single set of specifications for the next generation of SNMP, based upon a convergence of the concepts and technical elements of SNMPv2u and SNMPv2, as was suggested by an advisory team which was formed to provide a single recommended approach for SNMP evolution.
+The SNMPv3 Working Group was chartered to produce a single set of specifications for the next generation of SNMP, based upon a convergence of the concepts and technical elements of SNMPv2u and SNMPv2\, as was suggested by an advisory team which was formed to provide a single recommended approach for SNMP evolution.